mgschoen/prosecco-js/README.md

 And your app is ready!

-Wait.
-What is that object in our `Prosecco()` constructor?
-That is our data model.
+The object with the `text` property is our data model.
 We can bind DOM elements to the properties in there.

 Let's bind some elements to our `text` property: